 The doctors may use ARESTIN® therapy to treat a localized infection.
 This gel contains tiny microspheres filled with a powerful, timed-release antibiotic.
 It is used to help eliminate any localized bacteria that may remain after a scaling and planing procedure.

 In some cases, the doctors may perform DNA testing to determine the best systemic (whole-body) antibiotic treatment to combat your periodontal disease.
 You will take a spit test and the lab will return the results to our office within 24 to 48 hours.
 The doctor will prescribe the appropriate antibiotic based on the lab’s bacteria profile.

 For more advanced cases, a surgical treatment known as flap surgery may be necessary to help the surrounding tissues reattach to the teeth.
 The procedure involves creating flaps to pull back the gum tissues so the doctor can remove diseased tissue and fully clean and smooth the root surfaces.
 After cleaning out the infection, the doctor will suture the gum tissues so they are tighter around the teeth than before, making it difficult for bacteria to reattach themselves in the gum pockets.

 One of the effects of periodontal disease is gum recession.
-Dr. Hedayati, DDS may perform gum grafting to strengthen and augment thin or receded gums to help protect the underlying bone and prevent further gum recession.
+Joseph Aranoff, DDS may perform gum grafting to strengthen and augment thin or receded gums to help protect the underlying bone and prevent further gum recession.
 He may also use gum grafts to cover already exposed tooth roots and protect them from further exposure.
 Grafting can also be done to improve the cosmetic appearance of a patient’s smile.
 During gum grafting, the doctor removes a small amount of tissue from other parts of the patient’s mouth and attaches it to the affected gumline.
 Donor tissue may also be used.

 Signs of infection, such as redness, swelling or pus